awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 ### Lifecycle Policies<a name="dlm-lifecycle-policies"></a>

-Lifecycle policies consist of these core settings:
+A lifecycle policy consists of these core settings:
 + Resource type—The AWS resource managed by the policy, in this case, EBS volumes\.
-+ Target tags—The tags that must be associated with the EBS volumes to be managed by the policy\.
++ Target tag—The tag that must be associated with an EBS volume for it to be managed by the policy\.
 + Schedule—Defines how often to create snapshots and the maximum number of snapshots to keep\.
 Snapshot creation starts within an hour of the specified start time\.
 If creating a new snapshot exceeds the maximum number of snapshots to keep for the volume, the oldest snapshot is deleted\.

-For example, you could create a policy that manages all EBS volumes with the tag account=Finance, creates snapshots every 24 hours at 0900, and retains the five most recent snapshots\.
-Snapshot creation could start as late as 0959\.

 The following considerations apply to lifecycle policies:
 + A policy does not begin creating snapshots until you set its activation status to *enabled*\.
 You can configure a policy to be enabled upon creation\.
 + Snapshots begin to be created by a policy within one hour following the specified start time\.
-+ If you modify a policy by removing or changing its target tags, the EBS volumes with those tags are no longer affected by the policy\.
++ If you modify a policy by removing or changing its target tag, the EBS volumes with that tag are no longer affected by the policy\.
 + If you modify the schedule name for a policy, the snapshots created under the old schedule name are no longer affected by the policy\.
-+ You can create multiple policies targeting the one or more EBS volumes, as long as distinct tags are used by each policy\.
++ You can create multiple policies to back up an EBS volume, as long as each policy targets a unique tag on the volume\.
 Target tags cannot be reused across policies, even disabled policies\.
-If an EBS volume has two tags, where tag A is a target of policy A to create a snapshot every 12 hours, and tag B is a target of policy B to create a snapshot every 24 hours, Amazon DLM creates snapshots according to the schedules for both policies\.
+If an EBS volume has two tags, where tag A is the target for policy A to create a snapshot every 12 hours, and tag B is the target for policy B to create a snapshot every 24 hours, Amazon DLM creates snapshots according to the schedules for both policies\.
 + When you copy a snapshot created by a policy, the retention schedule is not carried over to the copy\.
 This ensures that Amazon DLM does not delete snapshots that should be retained for a longer period of time\.

+For example, you could create a policy that manages all EBS volumes with the tag `account=Finance`, creates snapshots every 24 hours at 0900, and retains the five most recent snapshots\.
+Snapshot creation could start as late as 0959\.

 ## Permissions for Amazon DLM<a name="dlm-permissions"></a>